Jbleezy/BO2-Reimagined/README.md

 * Kills zombies when placed on a ceiling
 * Increased damage trigger width by 100%
 * No longer deals damage during retract anims
-* Changed head chop player damage to 50 (normally instantly kills without Juggernog or deals 15 damage with Juggernog)
+* Changed head chop player damage to 50 (normally instantly kills without Jugger-Nog or deals 15 damage with Jugger-Nog)
 * Changed body chop player damage to 25 (normally deals 75 damage to torso or 37 damage to feet)
 * Fixed an issue where each chop would only damage entities that were touching the damage trigger during the previous chop